Is It Illegal To Collect Rainwater In California?

 In 2012, California passed the Rainwater Capture Act, which explicitly legalized the collection of rainwater from rooftops.
 This legislation was designed to encourage the use of rainwater harvesting systems by simplifying the legal framework.
 As long as homeowners and businesses adhere to the guidelines set forth by the California State Water Resources Board, they can collect rainwater without legal repercussions.

-You Might Also Like What Is The Difference Between A Lawyer And An Attorney In California?
+You Might Also Like How Long Does The DA Have To File A Misdemeanor In California?

 Guidelines and Requirements